Use GitHub Copilot to Supercharge Your Coding in VS Code

 Structure Your Requests

-• Break down complex tasks into smaller steps
+• Break down complex tasks into steps

-• Be specific about your requirements
+• Be specific about requirements

 • Provide examples of inputs/outputs